-5 Virtual File System
+6 Virtual File System

-Like many other kernels, this kernel makes use of a Virtual File System (VFS).
+Like many other kernels, the kernel we use in this lab implements the concept of a Virtual File System (VFS).
 The Virtual File System is an in-memory representation of the system's file system.
 This representation has a data structure in the form of a tree.